Organize workbook layouts with containers

-Add containers to your workbook pages to organize elements on the canvas and visually group elements together.
+Add a container to your workbook pages to organize elements on the canvas and visually group elements together.
 With containers, you can more easily manage layouts and style elements as a group.

 Prerequisites